Build Configuration Options¶

 code with the native support in the Clang compiler.

-See Getting Started With RAJA for more information about setting other options for RAJA back-ends.
+See Getting Started With RAJA for more information about

-- Data types, sizes, alignment, etc.
+Data types, sizes, alignment, etc.¶

-RAJA provides type aliases that can be used to parameterize floating point types in applications, which makes it easier to switch between types.
+The options discussed in this section are typically not needed by users.
+They are provided for special cases when users want to parameterize floating point types in applications, which makes it easier to switch between types.

 RAJA data types in this section are provided as a convenience to users if they wish to use them.
 They are not used within RAJA implementation code directly.